gajim/gajim/flatpak/README.md

 ### Download Gajim's sources

 In this example, we do a `git clone` of the repository, so you need to have `git` installed.
-Alternatively, you can also download the sources from our Gitlab via webbrowser.
+Alternatively, you can also download the sources from our Gitlab via web browser.

 `git clone https://dev.gajim.org/gajim/gajim.git ~/Gajim`

 `cd ~/Gajim`

-*Note: Source tarballs and snapshots do _not_ include 'org.gajim.Gajim.json', which is necessary for installation via Flatpak.*
+*Note: Source tarballs and snapshots do _not_ include 'org.gajim.Gajim.yaml', which is necessary for installation via Flatpak.*

 ### Install Gajim and dependencies